 Anderson, B. T.; Labate, B. C.; Meyer, M.; Tupper, K. W.; Barbosa, P. C. R.; Grob, C. S.; Dawson, A. & McKenna, D., "Statement on ayahuasca,".
 International Journal of Drug Policy (London, United Kingdom: International Harm Reduction Association, March 2012) Vol. 23, No. 2.

-10. Description of LSD
+10. NIDA's Description of the Physical Characteristics of LSD

 "LSD (d-lysergic acid diethylamide)—also known as acid, blotter, doses, hits, microdots, sugar cubes, trips, tabs, or window panes — is one of the most potent moodand perception-altering hallucinogenic drugs.
 It is a clear or white, odorless, water-soluble material synthesized from lysergic acid, a compound derived from a rye fungus.
 LSD is initially produced in crystalline form, which can then be used to produce tablets known as 'microdots' or thin squares of gelatin called 'window panes.'
 It can also be diluted with water or alcohol and sold in liquid form.
 The most common form, however, is LSD-soaked paper punched into small individual squares, known as 'blotters.'"